 - 7.1.14 This asset management plan identifies the projected operations, maintenance and capital renewal expenditures required to provide an agreed level of service to the community over a 10 year period.
 This provides input into 10 year financial and funding plans aimed at providing the required services in a sustainable manner. - 7.1.15 These projected expenditures may be compared to budgeted expenditures in the 10 year period to identify any funding shortfall.
 In a core asset management plan, a gap is generally due to increasing asset renewals for ageing assets. - 7.1.16 The projected operations, maintenance and capital renewal expenditure required over the 10 year planning period is \$ 3,266,586.
-This is budgeted cost to sustain the current level of service at the lowest life-cycle cost - 7.1.17 Estimated (budget) operations, maintenance and capital renewal funding is \$364,109 year over the 10 year funding period.

-Medium Term - 5 year financial planning period

-7.1.18 The projected operations, maintenance and capital renewal expenditure required over the first 5 years of the planning period is \$ 1,754,785.

-- 7.1.19 Providing services from infrastructure in a sustainable manner requires the matching and managing of service levels, risks, projected expenditures and funding to achieve a financial sustainability.
-Projected asset renewals in the 10 year planning period are set out in Appendix A. - 7.1.20 Providing services in a sustainable manner will require matching of projected asset renewals to meet agreed service levels with planned capital works programs and available revenue. - 7.1.21 A gap between projected asset renewals, planned asset renewals and funding indicates that further work is required to manage required service levels and funding to eliminate any funding gap. - 7.1.22 We manage the 'gap' by developing this asset management plan to provide guidance on future service levels and resources required to provide these services, and review future services, service levels and costs with the community.
+This is budgeted cost to sustain the current level of service at the lowest life-cycle cost - 7.1.17 Estimated (budget) operations, maintenance and capital renewal funding is \$326,658 per year giving a 10 year funding shortfall of \$1,042,836 per year. - Medium Term 5 year financial planning period - 7.1.18 The projected operations, maintenance and capital renewal expenditure required over the first 5 years of the planning period is \$ 1,701, 291. - Financial Sustainability Indicators - 7.1.19 Providing services from infrastructure in a sustainable manner requires the matching and managing of service levels, risks, projected expenditures and funding to achieve a financial sustainability.
+Projected asset renewals in the 10 year planning period are set out in Appendix C. - 7.1.20 Providing services in a sustainable manner will require matching of projected asset renewals to meet agreed service levels with planned capital works programs and available revenue. - 7.1.21 A gap between projected asset renewals, planned asset renewals and funding indicates that further work is required to manage required service levels and funding to eliminate any funding gap. - 7.1.22 We manage the 'gap' by developing this asset management plan to provide guidance on future service levels and resources required to provide these services, and review future services, service levels and costs with the community.